 - Jadeveon Clowney, DE, South Carolina.
 Previous Rank: 1

-3/4/14: At the Combine, Clowney (6-5, 266) performed as predicted.
+Clowney (6-5, 266) performed as predicted at the Combine.
 The physical freak ran faster than many defensive backs and wide receivers in the 40-yard dash with a time of 4.53 seconds.
-Clowney's first 10-yards were 1.56 seconds, and he did showed explosion in the broad (10-4) and vertical (37.5) jumps.
+Clowney's first 10 yards came in at 1.56 seconds, and he did showed explosion in the broad (10-4) and vertical (37.5) jumps.
 Clowney didn't do the field drills, but his Combine performance confirmed his rare athleticism.

 While Clowney had an incomplete performance in the field work at the Combine, sources say it was "mission accomplished" for him in the team meetings, as he did very well.
 The teams we've spoken to came away impressed, including two teams picking in the top five.